wazo-platform/wazo-doc/source/contact_center/reporting/reporting.rst

 stat_queue_periodic Table
 -------------------------

-This table is an aggregation of the table +-----------------+------------------------------------------------------+
+This table is an aggregation of the queue_log table.

+This table contains counters on each queue for each given period.
+The granularity at the time of this writing is an hour and is not configurable.
+This table is then used to compute statistics for a given range of hours, days, week, month or year.

++-----------------+------------------------------------------------------+
 | Field           | Description                                          |
 |                 |                                                      |